This post will help you create a simple step by step ETL process flow within Adeptia.

-For more help click on Transforming Data, click on Using Data Mapper and then click on Map Source and Target Elements in Developer guide.
+For more help click on Transforming Data, click on Using Data Mapper and then click on Map Source and Target Elements in the Developer guide.

 Step 5: Create a new file target activity under Configure > Services > Target > File.
 Specify the name and path of the target file to be created.
-For more help click on Creating Target Activity and then click on Creating File Target Activity in Developer guide.
+For more help click on Creating Target Activity and then click on Creating File Target Activity in the Developer guide.

 As you have created all the activities now you need to create a process flow.
 The process flow is a set of activities arranged in a sequence to perform a specific task by combining various activities i.e. Source, Target, Schema or Transformer etc. You can refer to the “Working With Process Flow” link in Developer guide.
 Now select all the above-created activities in the process designer window and join each activity with sequence flow.
 Please refer the Creating Process Flow, Designing Process Flow using BPMN Graphical Elements, and Attaching Adeptia Server activities with the BPMN elements link in Developer guide.

 Your process flow should be like in this way: